 MEC Synergy Jacket - Women's

-- Made of 40-denier nylon with a GORE-TEX Pro PTFE laminate and DWR finish for superior waterproofness and breathability.
+- Made of lightweight, supple GORE-TEX Pro with a bonded PTFE laminate and DWR treatment.

-- Fully seam-taped construction to keep you dry and comfortable in howling conditions.
+- Fully seam-taped construction keeps you dry and comfortable in howling conditions.

-- Helmet-compatible hood has embedded Cohaesive cordlock adjustments for a snag-free profile.
+- Helmet-compatible hood has a 3-way interior adjustment for a snag-free profile.